softlion/WheelPicker-Samples/README.md

 For example, below is a templated picker with 3 wheels.
 All properties are bindable and can be dynamically changed.

-Note how `SelectedItemsIndex` is used to initialize the position of the 3 wheels to the specified item indexes.
+Note that `SelectedItemsIndex` initializes the position of the three wheels to the specified item indexes.

 ```xml
 <wp:WheelPicker x:Name="SlotPicker" ItemsSource="{Binding Slot.ItemsSource}"